santhoshtr/nupuram/CONTRIBUTING.md

 **Type design fixes/changes**

 Type design is a bit of a special case for open source projects, because type tends to benefit from a central, strong creative & technical direction.
-There are probably exceptions to this, but Recursive is not really one of them.

 That said, type design contributions are very highly valued here, but they require a connection and personal communication to go well.